VMware vRealize Automation (vRA) Reviews

 What is most valuable?The most valuable feature is the integration with some of our other automation platforms.
 We're starting into Jenkins, and it has a plug-in for other automation of… more»

 How has it helped my organization?Our organization started to move a lot more towards automating all the things that we can.
 We're catching up to that, but we're definitely heading in that direction.
 It's… more»

 What needs improvement?We don't have too complex of an environment, we're not doing machine-learning or any of the advanced features all that much.
 We're a pretty straightforward IT shop.
 We… more»

 What's my experience with pricing, setup cost, and licensing?Better pricing is always handy, but I feel it's at the right price point.

-If you previously used a different solution, which one did you use and why did you switch?We weren't using much.
+Which solution did I use previously and why did I switch?We weren't using much.
 This was right at the beginning of when we were starting to automate things.
 We saw the VMware automation and decided that, since we had VMware, it… more»

 What other advice do I have?vRA has a very nice toolset for being able to integrate with VMware.
 It is great for being able to automate things within the VMware environment.
 We probably need to learn… more»

 Which other solutions did I evaluate?There were not too many on our list.
 VMware was the natural fit.
 We saw the automation.
 We liked it.
 Chef, technically, will do automation.
 It has connections into VMware… more»